Impact

 Risk and Exploitability

 The advisory labels the issue as High severity.
-No EPSS score is available, and the vulnerability is not listed in CISA’s KEV catalog.
+The EPSS score indicates a very low exploitation probability (<1%), and the vulnerability is not listed in CISA’s KEV catalog.
 Because the flaw is triggered by a crafted HTML page, the likely attack vector is a web‑based exploitation carried out by a remote adversary with access to a web page rendered by Chrome.
 Exploitation requires a web page that contains the malicious payload and sufficient privileges to load it in the user’s browser.
-Given the absence of mitigation information, practitioners should assume the risk is significant until the vulnerability is patched.
+Given the vulnerability’s high CVSS score, practitioners should consider the risk significant until the vulnerability is patched.

 OpenCVE Enrichment